Sizing heat sinks using a few simple equations

-Sizing heat sinks using a few simple equations**

-    Heat sink size calculations can be daunting tasks for any one who does not have

-    much experience in thermal analysis.
-There are commercially available heat sink

-    design software that would allow you to design and analyze a heat sink to meet

-    the thermal requirements of the device(s) to be cooled.
-If that type of software

-    is not available to you some quick calculations using a spreadsheet of

-    mathematical software can be done to get an estimate of the heat sink size of

-    required to maintain the desired temperature of your heat source components.
+Heat sink size calculations can be daunting tasks for any one who does not have much experience in thermal analysis.
+There are commercially available heat sink design software that would allow you to design and analyze a heat sink to meet the thermal requirements of the device(s) to be cooled.
+If that type of software is not available to you some quick calculations using a spreadsheet or mathematical software can be done to get an estimate of the heat sink size required to maintain the desired temperature of your components.

-    By making a few simplifying assumptions you can conduct the heat sink analysis

-    by hand or using a spreadsheet.
-The output of these calculations will be the

-    dimensions of the heat sink required to maintain the required source
+By making a few simplifying assumptions you can conduct the heat sink analysis by hand or using a spreadsheet.
+The output of these calculations will be the dimensions of the heat sink required to maintain the required source temperature.

-    temperature.

-    Figure 1 shows a typical plate fin heat sink used to cool common electrical and

-    electronic components such as LEDs used in lighting applications, MOSFET used in

-    digital circuits and microprocessors.
-There are six dimensions that would need

-    to be determined to design an appropriate heat sink for your needs.
-In order to

-    reduce the complexity of the calculations the following assumptions will be
+Figure 1 shows a typical plate fin heat sink used to cool common electrical / electronic components such as LEDs used in lighting applications and MOSFET used in digital circuits and microprocessors.
+There are six dimensions that would need to be determined to design an appropriate heat sink for your needs.
+In order to reduce the complexity of the calculations the following assumptions will be made:

-    made:

-    - The surface area due to the thickness of the fins t, and thickness of the base

-    b are much much smaller than the total surface area of the heat sink
+- The surface area due to the thickness of the fins t, and thickness of the base b are much much smaller than the total surface area of the heat sink